By What Process Is Water Reabsorbed Throughout The Proximal Tubule

 • Na+/amino acid cotransporters: Similar to glucose transport, these transporters move Na+ and amino acids together into the cell.

 • Na+/H+ exchanger (NHE3): This antiporter exchanges Na+ for H+ ions.
 Na+ enters the cell, while H+ is secreted into the tubular lumen.
-This process plays a crucial role in bicarbonate reabsorption.
+This process has a big impact in bicarbonate reabsorption.

 • Epithelial sodium channels (ENaC): Although less prominent in the proximal tubule compared to the collecting duct, ENaC channels can contribute to Na+ reabsorption.